James H. Adams

-- He was buried at Montevallo Cemetery in Montevallo, Shelby County, Alabama.
+- He was interred at Montevallo Cemetery, Montevallo, Shelby County, Alabama.

 - The following appeared on 31 May 1873 in The Nashville Christian Advocate: James Adams died April 19, 1873 in his 69th year; lived in Montevallo, Ala. since 1854; left widow and several children.